 Milk Thistle Products You Can Try

-This milk thistle food supplement uses a proprietary extraction method where they remove the silymarin from the milk thistle seeds in order to extract a more potent supplement that is four times more concentrated than other milk thistle supplements in the market.
+This milk thistle food supplement uses a proprietary extraction method where they remove the silymarin from the milk thistle seeds in order to extract a more potent (30x stronger) supplement compared to the other milk thistle supplements on the market.
 This milk thistle food supplement is one-hundred-percent organic, Non-GMO, and gluten-free.

 This milk thistle seed oil is made of one-hundred percent pure milk thistle seed extract with no additives.
 This oil can be used on the hair, scalp, face, skin, lips, and even nails.
 You can also use this to topically treat scars, cuts, wounds, burns, and irritated skin conditions such as psoriasis and eczema.